sullivanpt/mean-sso/README.md

 ## Getting Started

-The first user to register with username 'admin' is assigned the 'Admin' role.
+The dummydata.js will create an 'admin' user assigned the 'Admin' role.

 ** Requirements (as tested on Win 7/8.1 x64) **
 * (optional) Chrome v32.0.1700.102 for karma unit testing